- There are limitations to the maximum drug-free muscular potential models out there.

-The guy you see above is legendary Korean bodybuilder, Kim Jin Ho.
+The guy you see below is legendary Korean bodybuilder, Kim Jin Ho.
 This photo was taken of him at the Bodypower Pro show in Birmingham in May, a qualifier to get into the Mr Olympia competition 212lb division.
 Mr Olympia is bodybuilding at the highest level.
 The contestants are not tested for drug use.
 He is 5’4, and weighed 178lbs on that day.
 He won.

 Is it possible that he is natural?

 Four weeks ago when a mutual friend of ours insisted that he was, I scoffed at this idea. – Certain models of maximum muscular potential would suggest is he is significantly over his genetic limit.
 And though in fairness they weren’t developed for people of his stature (very short), he’s simply too far over it for him being natural to be plausible.
 Or is it?